Tuesday, January 20, 2026

 Southern New South Wales is the first region in Australia to have this television industry be affected by Cinderella-like aggregation.

-During the Cold War era, television in the Eastern Bloc used lower production values than its Western counterparts overall, and news came under strict communist control.
+During the Cold War era, television in many countries of the Eastern Bloc came under strict communist control, with 1 or 2 channels usually carried under a monopoly.

 Some countries in the Eastern Bloc also imported or were exposed to television programming from the Western world during the last decades of the Cold War.